hfu/hands-on-prod/README.md

 ## Recommended baseline software

-### Linux
+### Operating System: Linux
-This hands-on assumes Linux such as ubuntu or RedHat as the operating system.
+As of now, his hands-on assumes Linux such as ubuntu or RedHat as the operating system.

-Yet, we also used macOS.
-Cygwin or Windows Subsystem for Linux might also be good.
+Yet, we also used macOS for vector tile production and it was successful.
+Cygwin or Windows Subsystem for Linux might also be good, but we haven't tested yet.

-### Google Chrome
+### Web Browser: Google Chrome
 Vector tiles works well with all modern web browsers.
+But if you still have options to choose from, we would like to recommend Google Chrome.

-But Google Chrome has Chrome Secure Shell extension.
+The advantage of using Google Chrome in this hands-on is not only it is a good modern browser.
+Google Chrome has [Chrome Secure Shell extension](https://chrome.google.com/webstore/detail/secure-shell-extension/iodihamcpbpeioajjeobimgagajmlibd).
 This extension provides ssh access to host.

 ## Required software

 ### tippecanoe
+Tippecanoe is the software to build vector tilesets from large collections of GeoJSON features.

-You can install from [GitHub](https://github.com/mapbox/tippecanoe).
+If you need to install tippecanoe, you can install it from [GitHub](https://github.com/mapbox/tippecanoe).

 ### Node.js
+Node.js is an asynchronous event driven JavaScript runtime.

-You can install from [nodejs.org](https://nodejs.org/ja/download/package-manager/#debian-and-ubuntu-based-linux-distributions-debian-ubuntu-linux)
+You can install  from [nodejs.org](https://nodejs.org/ja/download/package-manager/#debian-and-ubuntu-based-linux-distributions-debian-ubuntu-linux).

 Or you may want to use [n](https://github.com/tj/n) like this:
 ```